vialoh/trip-emissions/README.md

 # Building your app

-The app is primarily separated into `API` and `App` component directories, plus common `hooks` and `utilities` directories.
+The app is primarily separated into `API`, `UI`, and `App` component directories, plus a `themes` directory and common `hooks` and `utilities` directories.
 Sets of type definitions usually exist as a file or directory alongside the logical grouping of modules/components.

 If you would rather use a different architecture, the existing code is designed to be adaptable.
 Concerns are as separated as possible while using pure, tested functions.